bbatsche/Vagrant-Setup/README.md

 ### Adding your SSH Key

-If you used the LAMP Setup Script provided you should have an SSH key generated for you.
+If you used the LAMP Setup Script you should have an SSH key generated for you.
 You must add that key to your DigitalOcean account in order to connect to your server.
 To do this, follow these steps

 1. Copy your public key using `cat ~/.ssh/id_rsa.pub | pbcopy`.
 1. Navigate to the [security settings](https://cloud.digitalocean.com/settings/security) page DigitalOcean.